A black and gray banded agate and 18 karat gold abstract design pendant, by Kutchinsky, UK, 1971.

 KUTCHINSKY (1893-1991)

-Joseph Kutchinsky was born in London, England in 1914 to a Polish family with an old jewelry business.
-Joseph Kutchinsky learned both jewelry skills and client services, became the overseer of Kutchinsky’s watch production, and later company head.
+Joseph Kutchinsky, born in London, England, in 1914 to a Polish family with an old jewelry business, learned both jewelry skills and client services, becoming the overseer of Kutchinsky’s watch production and, later, company head.

-Joseph’s son Paul joined the family business in the 1980’s but the company found itself in financial turmoil and in 1991 it was sold to Moussaieff Jewellers Ltd.
+Kutchinsky’s son Paul joined the family business in the 1980s but the company found itself in financial turmoil, and in 1991, it was sold to Moussaieff Jewellers Ltd.

 SHOP JEWELRY BY KUTCHINSKY